muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Total Countries Represented**

-The sum of the unique country codes identified from user IP addresses.
+* The sum of the unique country codes identified from user IP addresses.

-..
-This total does not include "non-country" ISO codes such as A1, A2, or O1.
+* This total does not include "non-country" ISO codes such as A1, A2, or O1.

 **Top Country**

 The country in which the largest number of users is located.
-The countries in which the second and third largest number of users are located are identified as well.
+The countries in which the second and third largest numbers of users are located are identified as well.

 .. _Engagement Computations: